pirocorp/Reconnaissance-Fundamentals/03. Finding Vulnerabilities/README.md

 ## Active Enumeration

 Sometimes vulnerabilities can arise just from **service enumeration**.
-That's why scanning must be complex and detailed, and it can find the low hanging fruits like:
+That's why scanning must be complex and detailed, and it can find the low-hanging fruits like:
   - Obsolete versions
   - Hardcoded credentials
   - Default credentials